thewca/wca-regulations/wca-regulations_2012.md

   - A6d) The competitor must fully release the puzzle before stopping the timer.
 Penalty: time penalty (+2 seconds).
   - A6e) The competitor must not touch or move the puzzle until the judge has inspected the puzzle.
 Penalty: disqualification of the attempt (DNF).
 Exception: If no moves have been done, a time penalty (+2 seconds) may be given instead, at the discretion of the judge.
   - A6f) The competitor must not reset the timer until the judge has recorded the result on the score sheet.
 Penalty: disqualification of the attempt (DNF), at the discretion of the judge.
-  - A6g) The judge must determine whether the puzzle is solved.
+  - A6g) The judge shall determine whether the puzzle is solved.
 He must not make moves or align faces when examining the puzzle.
   - A6h) In case of a dispute, moves or alignments must not be applied to the puzzle prior to the resolution of said dispute.
 Penalty: disqualification of the attempt (DNF), at the discretion of the WCA Delegate.
   - A6i) Time penalties for Stopping the Solve are cumulative.
 - A7) Recording results: